tsili852/NetworkingLibrary/README.md

 ```
 If you re-export and run your server and client the server should print out "5 + 7 = 12".

-## Predefined Requests and Responses
-There are two predefined requests and responses that are handled by the library for you.

--JoinZoneRequest and JoinZoneResponse
--JoinRoomRequest and JoinRoomResponse

-They all do exactly what they sound like.
-Creating a JoinZoneRequest asks the server to join a zone with the given zone name, username, and password.
-Creating a JoinRoomRequest asks the server to join a room with the given room name.
-Before a user can join a room though he needs to be in a zone.
-If the room being requested to join doesn't exist in their zone the request will not go through.

 ## Predefined Event Names
 There are many predefined event names in the library that take care of some functionalities like joining a room.
 The NEEvent class contains all of the predefined packet names that are either sent to a client or used on the server: